 Mount Agung Sunrise trek – book at your hotel or at a roadside travel agency booth for the best prices – many operators use the same guide company.

-Best tours in west Bali – Off-the-beaten-track Bali tours
+Best tours in west Bali – Off-the-beaten-track Bali excursions

 The west of Bali is the less frequented area of the island and furthest from Denpasar Airport.
 Here you’ll find quieter beaches, lots of jungle and hill terrain and local villages and fishing towns.
 Take a tour is west Bali for a less touristic experience with sites that you may not find on Instagram.